thomas-hdqr/osteo/README.md

 Built with Nextjs, Reactjs, Tailwindcss

 ###### Things to improve ######
-- do a better burger menu for mobile
-- add framer motion
+- add framer motion or locomotiv scroll ?
 - add animation to who card component
-- make navbar floating
 - add Google Analytics
 - add a blog section with Sanity.io